broadinstitute/variantstore/README.md

 		)

-Once you have created a cohort table, you can run the `extract/raw_array_cohort_extract.wdl` with the `extract/raw_array_cohort_extract.aou_demo_10.cloud.json` file as an example of the inputs needed.
+Once you have created a cohort table, you can run the `raw_array_cohort_extract.wdl` with the `raw_array_cohort_extract_inputs.json` file as an example of the inputs needed.
 This will create a temp table with the cohort data and create an output vcf for each shard in the export.
+The WDL and example json are both in the GATK repo: https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore_wdl/raw_array_cohort_extract.wdl and https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore_wdl/raw_array_cohort_extract_inputs.json

 ## Issues